Remod-org/AcidRain/README.md

 # Acid Rain for Rust

-Unprotected exposure to rain in Rust now causes radition damage!
+Unprotected exposure to rain in Rust now causes radiation damage!

 New spawns are protected by the protectionTimer, which defaults to 5 minutes (300 seconds).